midnightbreakfast/web/_src/pages/submissions.md

 In that case, I’ve got something I think you’re going to like.
 --------------------------------------------------------------

 Fantastic.
 Submit it to [submissions@midnightbreakfast.com](mailto:submissions@midnightbreakfast.com) as an attachment (either a Word Document or a PDF).
-Please make sure your name, email, and any other pertinent contact info are in the document, and include the name of your piece as well as the genre (fiction, nonfiction, interview) in the subject line of your email.
+Please only send one submission at a time and make sure your name, email, and any other pertinent contact info are in the document, and include the name of your piece as well as the genre (fiction, nonfiction, interview) in the subject line of your email.
 We’ll give it a read and get back to you as soon as we can.
 We’ve got a small staff, so please give us at least a month to give your submission the consideration it needs before checking in.
 And we accept simultaneous submissions, so please be kind and let us know if your work is accepted elsewhere.